Finance

 • Misattributing one-time spikes in performance (eg: seasonality) to sustainable acquisition.

-• When your CAC is increasing don’t ascribe it to a temporary blip - understand the dynamics of your market and be ready to adapt and pivot.
+• When your CAC is increasing don’t dismiss it as a temporary blip - understand the dynamics of your market and be ready to adapt and pivot.

 2. Cash flow & profit: The growth brand illusion